Griddle: Middle East

+Africa

+Skottle is a popular type of griddle in South Africa, originally made from used farm harrowing discs.
+In modern times, it is commonly used alongside a large steel tripod, 7kg gas cylinder and braai for overlanding.

 Latin America

-In Latin America one traditional style of griddle is a budare.
+In Latin America, one traditional style of griddle is a budare.
 Made from stone or clay, it is used to cook a variety of flatbreads, such as tortilla, arepa and casabe.
 Modern versions for commercial use are metal and called comals.

 Great Britain

-In Britain the griddle is also called girdle, and is used for instance for making scones.
+In Britain, the griddle is also called girdle and is used for instance for making scones.
 It can take the shape of a thick iron plate, round and held from above by a half-hoop handle.

-The traditional Scottish griddle (or girdle) has a flat wrought iron disk with an upturned rim to which a semicircular hoop handle is attached, allowing it to be suspended over the fire from a central chain and hook.
+The traditional Scottish "girdle" has a flat wrought iron disk with an upturned rim to which a semicircular hoop handle is attached, allowing it to be suspended over the fire from a central chain and hook.
 Girdles are used for cooking scones, bannocks, pancakes and oatcakes.

 The traditional Welsh bakestone is similar, circular with a one-piece handle, typically cast iron, 1 cm in thickness.
 It is used to cook Welsh cakes, pikelets, and crepes.